Snowpiercer (graphic novel series): Film

-Korean director Bong Joon-ho adapted the graphic novel to the cinema as Snowpiercer, which was originally released in 2013.
+Korean director Bong Joon-ho adapted the graphic novel into a film Snowpiercer and released in 2013.
 It was released the following year in the United States.

 TV series

 A Snowpiercer television series was developed with Josh Friedman writing and Bong as executive producer.
 In November 2016, TNT ordered a series pilot episode from Tomorrow Studios.
 In May 2017 it was reported that Daveed Diggs would star in the series and Scott Derrickson would direct the pilot and executive produce the series.
 Derrickson filmed a feature-length pilot episode but refused to do the extreme reshoots requested by the new showrunner who wanted to take the show in a different direction.
 The series debuted on TNT on May 17, 2020.
+The series moved to AMC for its fourth and final season.